Moving to Germany: Guide to German visas and permits

 For more information, see our guide for EU/EEA/Swiss citizens moving to Germany.

-If you are not from the EU, EEA, Switzerland, or one the countries listed above, you will probably need to apply for a Schengen visa to enter Germany and stay up for three months (90 days) or for a permit called a ‘residence title' if you want to stay for longer than three months and/or work here.
+If your country doesn't have an agreement with German, you will need to apply for a Schengen visa to enter Germany and stay up for three months (90 days) or for a permit called a ‘residence title' if you want to stay for longer than three months and/or work here.

-To find out if you need an entry visa for Germany, click here.
+Find out if you need an entry visa for Germany here.

-If you enter Germany on this visa, you cannot change it to a residence title once you are in Germany, except in exceptional circumstances.
+If you enter Germany on this visa, you cannot change it to a German residence permit once you are in Germany, except in exceptional circumstances.
 You will have to leave, apply for the residence permit from aboard and re-enter the country.

 - The most common permit is the residence permit, which is usually valid for one year and can be renewed so long as your situation – eg. employment, marriage – stays the same as when you were originally granted the permit.